 Onto today’s Sheet Pan Roast Pork Tenderloin with Potatoes…this is one of those great recipes you can dish up for either a special occasion or a casual family meal.
 It’s easy enough to pull off any day of the week, as it happily cooks up in a single pan.
 This pork tenderloin recipe results in an impressive one-pan meal that’s 250% tender and tasty enough for any situation.

-How to make Sheet Pan Roast Pork Tenderloin with Potatoes
+How to make Roast Pork Tenderloin with Potatoes

 How Long do you cook pork tenderloin?

-So, Hubby and I have debated this for years now, with me leaning towards old school conservative cook times and him advocating new school (is that a phrase yet?) cook times that allow for slightly pink pork.
+We have debated this for years now, with some leaning towards old school conservative cook times and others advocating new school (is that a phrase yet?) cook times that allow for slightly pink pork.

 But.
 I think we’ve finally settled on a similar conclusion as the majority of pork-cooking chefs.
 USDA Guidelines have officially lowered pork cooking temperature to 145F internal center temp, followed by a 3-minute rest time at room temp.
-So that’s become our pork story, too.
 When the pork rests at room temp after roasting, its internal temp will continue to rise several degrees, and often land around 150-155F.
 That’s pretty perfect for a juicy, tender, succulent roast pork tenderloin.

 You’ll definitely want to grab yourself a faithful meat thermometer, if you don’t already have one.
 It comes in handy for all your future roasts.